-Repeat these steps, one near, with the camera close to the wall (like 3 feet),
+So, repeat the following steps twice.
+(1) One time with the camera close to the wall (like 3 feet).

-and another far, with the camera farther away from the wall (like 8 feet or more):
+(2) And another with the camera farther away from the wall (like 8 feet or more):

-How it works: The angular origin is somewhere and we actually don't have to know where!
+and the surprising thing is, we actually don't have to know where!
+Instead, take two

 - Place your tripod in a large room, level and centered facing a wall (and perfectly square with

 the wall).
-Take note of the height to the center of the lens.
+Take note of the height 'h' to the center of the lens.